Copying the Party Constitution

-Copying the Party Constitution (抄党章 (Chāo Dǎngzhāng)), also called hand-copying the Party Constitution for 100 days (手抄党章100天 (Shǒuchāo Dǎngzhāng 100 Tiān)), was an activity initiated by "Study Group", the official overseas WeChat account of People's Daily, encouraging members of the Chinese Communist Party (CCP) to copy and write the Party Constitution.
-It was part of the Two Studies and One Action campaign launched by the CCP.
+Copying the Party Constitution, also called hand-copying the Party Constitution for 100 days, was an activity initiated by "Study Group", the official overseas WeChat account of People's Daily, encouraging each member of the Chinese Communist Party (CCP) to make a handwritten copy of its constitution.
+It was part of the "Two Studies and One Action" campaign launched by the CCP.
 Initiated on 29 February 2016, the activity stopped on 22 May, its 83rd day.